leaninnovationlabs/dmcp/README.md

 5. Access the UI at: http://localhost:8000/dbmcp/ui

 ## MCP Server Setup
 This project also provides an MCP (Model Context Protocol) server that exposes database operations as tools for AI assistants.
+By default MCP server runs on port 4200 with /dbmcp/mcp prefix

 1. Starting the MCP Server